h4cc/AliceFixturesBundle/README.md

 This bundle offers loading Fixtures from yaml and php files, also dropping and recreating the ORM Schema.
 Next to Doctrine/ORM, also Doctrine/MongoDB-ODM is supported for recreating schema and persisting fixtures.

-If you are searching for Bundle, that provides a way to integrate Alice with Doctrine DataFixtures, have a look at [hautelook/AliceBundle](https://github.com/hautelook/AliceBundle).
+If you are searching for a Bundle that provides a way to integrate Alice with Doctrine DataFixtures, have a look at [hautelook/AliceBundle](https://github.com/hautelook/AliceBundle).

 This bundle is also capable of recreating the ORM schema.
 This means _all_ tables managed by Doctrine will be dropped and recreated.
 A data loss will appear, __you have been warned__.